leenathomas01/embodied-agent-governance/README.md

 Intelligence alone is insufficient for safe physical embodiment.

-Agents fail in the real world not because they lack reasoning capability, but because **the architecture governing action is incomplete.**:
+Agents fail in the real world not because they lack reasoning capability, but because **the architecture governing action is incomplete**:

 - **Miscalibrated persistence** - Applying escalating force when the correct response is escalating doubt
 - **Misclassified constraints** - Not recognizing what physically resists action